bluerobotics/sphinx-blue-robotics-theme/docs/source/examples/api-docs.md

 ```
 ````

-This will render the documentation for the `MyOrg.Car` class ` method.
+This will render the documentation for the `MyOrg.Car` class and its methods.
 For example, the previous example renders:

 ```{lua:automodule} car